poonamveeral/CapstonProject/README.md

 └── example.md              -- Sample file to test.
 ~~~

-Before compiling this document, you will need to review the manual.md document in the 'install' folder.
+Before compiling this document, you will need to review the manual.md document in the 'Course' folder.